-As the overall public consultation period for the application does not expire until 24 May 2018 (as a result of the press and site notices published), it is the recommendation of officers that authority is delegated to the Planning Manager to issue planning permission subject to the planning conditions listed below.
+As the overall public consultation period for the application does not expire until 23 June 2018, it is the recommendation of officers that authority is delegated to the Planning Manager to issue planning permission subject to the planning conditions listed below.
 However, should there be any further material planning considerations raised (within correspondence received following the Planning Committee agenda being published) that have not already been considered in this report or that could not be addressed by existing or additional planning conditions, the application will be referred back to the next available Planning Committee for the consideration of Members.